litmres/skvader/README.md

 In Skvader, as you search the depths of  l' alimentation for the ingredients and equipment necessary to survive another evening's service in the restaurant, and improve as a chef, you are faced with difficult decisions - the consequences of which don't always result in a net-positive...

+## Game Off Theme
+The theme for this year's Game Off was HYBRID!
+In which we were able to interpret that theme in any way that we wished.

+One of the suggestions of libraries/tools for those that were new to game development (such as myself) was to use [Ondras' rot-js](https://github.com/ondras/rot.js) ROguelike Toolkit.

+Since I was going to be using this library and building a Roguelike game, I knew that I had to incorporate dungeon crawling into the game somehow.
+As someone that both enjoys eating in restaurants and cooking, I decided to to make the game a hybrid of a culinary themed dungeon crawler.

+I was also keen for the game to have some depth around the hybrid theme and I found the perfect way to add this when looking for a name for the project.
+[Skvader](https://en.wikipedia.org/wiki/Skvader) is "a Swedish fictional creature that... has the forequarters and hindlegs of a European hare (Lepus europaeus), and the back, wings and tail of a female wood grouse" - a fictional hybrid creature.
+Also, "The term 'skvader' is nowadays used colloquially in Swedish to mean 'a bad compromise' or 'a combination of contradicting elements'".
+I incorporated this theme of bad compromises into the game too.

 # Playing the Game